 The City of Duluth is a diverse and forward-looking city engaged in shaping its own future.
 Residents, staff and businesses are working to capitalize on the qualities and values that have made it a successful city.
-To be a successful city, the City of Duluth will:
+To maintain this success and build upon it, the City of Duluth will: